Rusketh/JellyMusic/ReadMe.md

-2. Navigate to **"Interfaces"** and **enable "Audio Player"**.
-This is crucial for audio streaming, and the skill will not function without it.
+2. Navigate to **"Interfaces"** and **enable "Audio Player"** and **enable "Alexa Presentation Language"**.
+This is crucial for audio streaming & diplaying information on echo devices.
+The skill will not function without these interfaces enabled.

 3. Grab the a preconfigured Alexa Skill JSON file in your language from here: [https://github.com/Rusketh/JellyMusic/blob/main/skill-json](https://github.com/Rusketh/JellyMusic/blob/main/skill-json)